Source: Adapted from Martha Stewart

 - 2 TBS pumpkin pie spice less if it's not your favorite

-- 1-2 tsp cinnamon personal addition, not original
+- 1 to 2 tsp cinnamon personal addition, not original

 - 1 TBS vanilla extract